Share the Gospel

 Identify Your Pond: Your Area of Focus

-God has placed you in a unique place for a unique time.
-He wants to use you to represent Him where you are: at work, at home and wherever you relax.
+God has you in a unique place for a unique time.
+He desires that you represent Him where you are: at work, at home and wherever you relax.

 What are the places where you cross paths with the same people regularly?
 Think of your neighborhood, your gym, your favorite coffee shop, your book club, your family, your friends.